 How important is it to make eagles and birdies on holes 2, 8, 13 and 15?
 Last year the long holes ranked as the four easiest on the course, with the 575-yard 2nd yielding a 4.6897 scoring average.

 The past four winners of the Masters – Hideki Matsuyama, Dustin Johnson, Tiger Woods and Patrick Reed – played the par 5s in a combined 43-under par.

 Rookies ‘nearly’ never win The Masters

 There’s no ignoring that experience counts for a lot at Augusta, but perhaps not quite as much as you might think.
 Tiger’s victory at the age of 43 in 2019 was only the seventh time a 40-something has come out on top.
-The average age of the winner is actually 32, while it typically takes someone six attempts to win their first Green Jacket – which bodes well for Justin Thomas this year.
-In fact, only eight golfers have won their first Green Jacket past their 10th attempt, while Sergio Garcia is the only man in 84 years to have won past his 15th attempt.
+The average age of the winner is actually 32, while it typically takes someone six attempts to win their first Green Jacket.
+Only eight golfers have won their first Green Jacket past their 10th attempt, while Sergio Garcia is the only man in 84 years to have won past his 15th attempt.

-This year will be Rory McIlroy’s 13th appearance, in case you were wondering.
-Unlucky for some.
+This year will be Rory McIlroy’s 14th appearance, in case you were wondering.

 THE MASTERS: What does the Masters champion win?

 Who are the men to beat at this year’s Masters?